In Silico Optimization of DNA Codons in Genes Encoded by Various Variants of Ebola Virus

 Conflicts of Interest

-Indra Mani is an editorial board member for Medinformatics, and was not involved in the editorial review or the decision to publish this article.
+Indra Mani is an Editorial Board Member for Medinformatics, and was not involved in the editorial review or the decision to publish this article.
 The authors declare that they have no conflicts of interest to this work.

 Data Availability Statement

-The data that support the findings of this study are openly available in its supplementary figures at https://10.47852/bonviewMEDIN42021822.
+The data that support the findings of this study are openly available in supplementary figures at https://10.47852/bonviewMEDIN42021822.

 Downloads